Islandora/documentation/docs/user-documentation/glossary.md

 The [International Image Interoperability Framework](https://iiif.io/).
 A set of open standards that help archives, libraries, and museums make the most of their digitized collections with deep zoom, annotation capabilities, and more, and also the community of users and developers that suport the framework.

 ## Ingest
 To ingest an object is to add an entry for it in Islandora.
-This is done primarily through the [Drupal](#drupal) interface.
+This can be done through the [Drupal](#drupal) graphical user interface or one of the Drupal [APIs](#api) ([REST](https://www.drupal.org/docs/drupal-apis/restful-web-services-api/restful-web-services-api-overview), [Migrate API](https://www.drupal.org/docs/drupal-apis/migrate-api/migrate-api-overview)).
+The third-party contributed software [Islandora Workbench](https://github.com/mjordan/islandora_workbench) uses the Drupal REST API for convenient bulk ingest.

-The word 'ingest' is used in repository language because repository software, rather than having an object and associated components forced upon it, takes in and processes the object itself, creating derivatives automatically.
-Often, when referring to the process of ingesting objects, Islandora and its associated documentation use other terms such as 'import' or 'add resource node'.
+In the context of digital repositories, ingest refers to the process by which the repository software imports and subsequently processes an object, creating derivatives automatically, and running any other processing that is configured to occur when an object is added.
+This would be distinguished by software which simply stores objects after import (with or without associated files) and performs no processing.
+The Islandora GUI and the documentation sometimes use other terms such as 'import' or 'add resource node'.
 In such contexts, these terms generally refer to the ingest process.

 ## Islandora model